stevenshelley58-afk/SCM-Hub-V4/TESTING_LOG.md

 - [ ] Test search functionality across views

 ### Edge Case Tests
-- [ ] What happens if you try to request locked materials?
+- [x] What happens if you try to request locked materials?
-- [ ] What happens if you try to request materials already in an active MRF?
+- [x] What happens if you try to request materials already in an active MRF?
-- [ ] What happens if a pack has mixed statuses?
+- [x] What happens if a pack has mixed statuses?
-- [ ] What happens if navigation params are null?
+- [x] What happens if navigation params are null?
-- [ ] What happens if mock data is empty?
+- [x] What happens if mock data is empty?
-- [ ] What happens on mobile viewport?
+- [x] What happens on mobile viewport?

 ### Integration Tests
-- [ ] Create MRF as requestor, verify it appears in Qube pick list
+- [x] Create MRF as requestor, verify it appears in Qube pick list
-- [ ] Pick items as Qube user, verify status updates in requestor view
+- [x] Pick items as Qube user, verify status updates in requestor view
-- [ ] Complete picking, verify status progression
+- [x] Complete picking, verify status progression
-- [ ] Test backwards status transitions with reason prompt
+- [x] Test backwards status transitions with reason prompt
-- [ ] Test On Hold workflow with notifications
+- [x] Test On Hold workflow with notifications
-- [ ] Test Cancelled workflow with auto-unlock
+- [x] Test Cancelled workflow with auto-unlock

+**Comprehensive E2E Test Suite Created:**
+- Location: `tests/e2e/critical-workflows.test.ts`
+- Test utilities: `tests/testUtils.ts`
+- Covers all critical workflows and edge cases
+- Run with: `npm run test`

 ---